Shadow12347/Rick-O-Shea/README.md

 _Rick O'Shea_ is a top down horror shooter video game developed by Project Reality.
 It was inspired by games such as _Hotline Miami_ and _Enter the Gungeon_.
 It was developed and released in 2017 for PC.
-The game mixes a top down perspective with creative violence and fun storytelling, along with lively visuals and a soundtrack produced by _Arsonist_.
+The game mixes a top down perspective with creative violence and fun storytelling, along with lively visuals and a soundtrack produced by _Illuminate_.

 ![Screenshot1](https://raw.githubusercontent.com/azheng888/Rick-O-Shea/master/Bedroom-Example.jpg)